Our Favorite Chicken Salad

-Say hello to your new favorite recipe for chicken salad.
+This is our favorite recipe for chicken salad.
 It combines perfectly tender chicken, crunch from veggies and nuts, a little sweetness, and the easiest creamy dressing.
-The salad tastes terrific the moment you make it but gets even better over time.
-Perfect for meal-prepping!
+This chicken salad tastes terrific the moment you make it but gets even better over time, making it perfect for meal-prepping!
 Jump to the Easy Chicken Salad Recipe or read on to see our tips for making it.

 How to Make the Best Chicken Salad

 Our favorite chicken salad has a few critical components: tender chicken, crunch, a little sweetness, and it needs to be easy to make.
 This recipe has all of that, and it’s even easy to adapt to what you love.

 Let’s go through the ingredients you need for the chicken salad.
 I’ll share our basic version as well as a few adaptations you can make to make it even more special.